-Each company has unique variables that measure the success of their business, and there are two types of variables to keep in mind here: dependent and independent.
+Each company has unique variables that measure their business, and there are two types of variables to keep in mind here: dependent and independent.
 Sales, for example, is (almost) always an independent variable.
-If you’re capacity-constrained, whether in production volume or by number of people, your ability to produce is an independent variable that needs to be forecast.
+If you’re capacity-constrained, whether in production volume or by the number of people, your ability to produce is an independent variable that needs to be forecast.

-Profit, however, is not an independent variable.
+Profit, however, is a dependent variable.
 It is impacted by drivers such as sales and margins.
 If you forecast profit, it should be only to let you know whether everything is adding up the way you expect it to, not because you harbor illusions that you can control profit directly.
-Keep these differentiation in mind when determining what key variables are most important to focus on when forecasting.
+Keep these differences in mind when determining what key variables are most important to focus on when forecasting.

 2. “Roll Up” from Detail to Consolidated and Back Again